 ARM recognizes the Commission’s need to provide relief from high electric costs to residents of SDG&E’s service territory.
 The two proposed decisions before the Commission offer various means of doing such.
 In its desire to afford immediate relief, however, the Commission must not undermine other efforts being made to effect long term solutions nor must it ignore the long term impacts on the competitive electric market.

-Accordingly, if the Commission approves the proposed decision of Commissioner Wood, it must: (1) make the proposed rate cap applicable to both bundled service and direct access customers, as described herein; (2) clarify that the applicability of the rate cap proposal to commercial customers is only those commercial customers that have a maximum peak demand of less than 20 kw; and (3) provide that the term of the rate cap will be coextensive with the time period of the OII, but no longer than December 31, 2001.
+Accordingly, if the Commission approves the proposed decision of Commissioner Wood, it must: (1) not force direct access customers to fund the costs of bundled service customers ; (2) clarify that the applicability of the rate cap proposal to commercial customers is only those commercial customers that have a maximum peak demand of less than 20 kw; and (3) provide that the term of the rate cap will be coextensive with the time period of the OII, but no longer than December 31, 2001.

 If the Commission approved the alternate decision of Commissioner Duque, it must make the same changes listed above.
 In addition, for the reasons stated above, the Commission should reject the proposed all-inclusive opt-out levelized payment program.